rexresearch

 and soft tissues," Quave says.
 "We pulled apart the chemical

-ingredients of the berries and systematically tested them against
+ingredients of the berries and systematically tested them

-disease-causing bacteria to uncover a medicinal mechanism of this
+against disease-causing bacteria to uncover a medicinal

 The researchers showed that a refined, flavone-rich composition